DNS Security is something few of us ever discuss, and with good reason.

 Now the good news.
 You can use a managed DNS service, including several free options, to mitigate these kinds of threats.

 The DNS you probably use right now is probably provided by your ISP and is automatically set up when you connect to your network.
 Behind the scenes your computer’s get IP addresses that say which DNS to use.
-All you need to do is change the IP address you computer has for your DNS server to one of the managed DNS services and you will make things much harder on the bad guys.
+All you need to do is change the IP address you computer has for your DNS server to one of the managed DNS security services and you will make things much harder on the bad guys.

 Here are some of those services: